CodeWithSomesh/CodeWithSomesh/README.md

 I ultimately decided to be a Web Developer as I am passionate about creating a web design from scratch and turning it into a beautiful and completely functional website.

-*   🌍  I'm based in Penang, Malaysia
+*   🌍  I'm based in Earth 616
 *   ✉️  You can contact me at [codewithsomesh@gmail.com](mailto:codewithsomesh@gmail.com)
 *   💪  Portfolio Website is in the making
 *   🧠  I'm currently learning JavaScript & React